On the Vocabulary of Grammar-Based Codes and the Logical Consistency of Texts: Introduction

 \end{definition}

+The motivation for functions $s_k$ comes from the idea that there is a~fixed method of interpreting finite texts in natural language to infer facts, which is known as human language competence in linguistic jargon.
+Thus, any fact that is mentioned in texts in a~repetitive way can be learned by text readers ultimately, regardless of their starting point.
+The facts that are mentioned repeatedly fall roughly into two types: (i) facts about the unchangeable objective world, which can be discovered and reported independently by successive generations of text creators, and (ii) facts about historical heritage, which undergo distributed creation, accumulation, and (partly lossy) transmission from text creators to readers.

+Definition \ref{defiUDP} is a~mathematical model that ignores distinction between these two flavors of facts, except for the requirement that facts cannot change after their discovery or be forgotten after their creation.
+Investigating a~relaxed condition is planned for a~future publication.
+An enumeration of independent facts can also be modeled by the binary expansion of halting probability.
+The binary expansion of halting probability is algorithmically random and represents a~large body of mathematical knowledge in its most condensed form \cite{Chaitin75,Gardner79}.
+We suppose, however, that information relayed by humans in a~repetitive way is mostly unrelated to this theoretical concept.

-A~stationary process is strongly nonergodic if and only if there exists a~continuous real variable $Y:\Omega\rightarrow(0,1)$ measurable with respect to the shift-invariant $\sigma$-algebra \cite[Theorem 9]{Debowski09}.
+From the probabilistic point of view, a~stationary process is strongly nonergodic if and only if there exists a~continuous random variable $Y:\Omega\rightarrow(0,1)$ measurable with respect to the shift-invariant $\sigma$-algebra \cite[Theorem 9]{Debowski09}.
 Such a~variable is an example of a~parameter in Bayesian statistics.
 For instance, taking $Y=\sum_{k\in\mathbb{N}} 2^{-k} Z_k$ corresponds to a~uniform prior on $Y$.
 Theorem 9 from \cite{Debowski09} has a~few consequences.
 Firstly, a~strongly nonergodic process cannot be ergodic, or IID in particular.
 Secondly, it cannot be a~finite-state hidden Markov process, which is a~kind of processes considered in the `monkey-typing' explanations of Zipf-Mandelbrot's law.

-To illustrate how the concept of a~strongly nonergodic process matches, however, some preconceptions about human communication, let us consider the following example.
+However, to illustrate how the concept of a~strongly nonergodic process matches some preconceptions about human communication, let us consider the following example.
 It is simple but very different from parametric models usually considered in statistics.
 For a~while, let the alphabet be $\mathbb{X}=\mathbb{N}\times\klam{0,1}$ and let the process $(X_i)_{i\in\mathbb{Z}}$ have the form